 Because text messaging is a very unsecure and impersonal mode of communication, I do not text message nor do I respond to text messages from prospective, current, or former students, clients, or patients.

-I do not search prospective, current, or former students, clients, or patients using Bing, Facebook, Google, Yahoo, or other search engines.
+I do not search prospective, current, or former students, clients, or patients using Bing, Facebook, Google, Yahoo, Yelp, or other search engines or websites.

 Referrals to Other Psychologists